Beltra97/Unimib_ProcessoSviluppoSoftware_2/README.md

 ## **PRESENTATION OF INTERVIEW**

 //TODO
+//TODO: why do you prefer university but not Bicocca?!
+//TODO: what about social networks?

 ## **RESULT OF THE INTERVIEW**

 //TODO

 //TODO: gained requirements?

+#### DERIVED REQUIREMENTS

 | ID_REQUIREMENT | REQUIREMENT_DESCRIPTION |
 |----------------|-------------------------|